super-resolution/lineprofiler/doc/index.rst

 .. note::

-   In Microtuboli mode line profiles are aligned according to the fitted spline.
+   In Microtubuli mode line profiles are aligned according to the fitted spline.

    In SNC mode line profiles are aligned according to the center of the first and second global maximum.